Foreign relations of India: East

 In October 2008, Japan signed an agreement with India under which it would grant the latter a low-interest loan worth US$4.5 billion to construct a high-speed rail line between Delhi and Mumbai.
 This is the single largest overseas project being financed by Japan and reflects a growing economic partnership between the two.
 India and Japan signed a security cooperation agreement in which both will hold military exercises, police the Indian Ocean and conduct military-to-military exchanges on fighting terrorism, making India one of only three countries, the other two being the United States and Australia, with which Japan has such a security pact.
 There are 25,000 Indians in Japan as of 2008.

+As part of the India- Japan trade agreement review in August 2026, Commerce Minister Piyush Goyal noted India's intention to negotiate increased exports of basmati rice and processed food products.